-For most of us, tax day has come and gone.
-For those who have already received, or are still expecting a refund, you might be contemplating how you’ll spend it.
+For those who have already received or are still expecting a refund, you might be contemplating how you’ll spend it.
 Have you ever used your entire refund on something frivolous and then wondered what happened?
 Many people tell themselves they deserve a treat, or they’ve earned the right to splurge.
-That may be true; however, if you choose to spend your refund wisely, you’ll likely suffer fewer regrets in the long run.
-Your tax refund can reduce stress throughout the year, and it can even help set you up for future financial success (which is a goal worth indulging).
+That may be true; however, if you choose to spend your refund wisely, you’ll likely have fewer regrets in the long run.
+Your tax refund can reduce stress throughout the year and can even help set you up for future financial success—allowing you to indulge in a worthy goal.

 Here are four financially smart ideas about what to do with your next tax refund:

 Not the most exciting way to spend money, but if you’re dealing with debt right now, your tax return could speed up the process of paying it down.
-Fewer bills and lower debt is a fast track to decreasing stress.
-For the largest long-term impact, be strategic.
+Fewer bills and lower debt is a fast track to lowering stress.
+For the most substantial long-term impact, be strategic.
 Determine which debt is costing you the most, find the highest interest rate, and put a dent in that debt.
-This could save you a lot of money in interest payments over time.
+Strategically paying down your debt could save a lot of money in interest payments over time.

-On the other hand, if you have a smaller debt you can wipe out with your return, you could eliminate one of your monthly payments.
+On the other hand, if you have a smaller debt, you can wipe out with your return, you could eliminate one of your monthly payments.
 One payment off your shoulders could provide some breathing room for your monthly budget.
-The feeling of relief can be encouraging and motivate you to continue to work down other debt.
+This feeling of relief can be encouraging and motivate you to continue to work down other debt.

 Everyone needs a savings account.
 An emergency savings fund will be there for you when times are tough.
-Unfortunately, many young Americans’ bank accounts are lacking.
-The median checking account balance for people 35 years old or younger in 2013 was just $1,200.
-The median savings account balance for that same age range was $1,580, according to Value Penguin.
+Unfortunately, many Americans’ bank accounts are lacking.
+Approximately 40 percent of American adults don’t have $400 saved to cover an emergency expense.

-If you’re comfortable with your debt level and confident about your emergency savings fund, consider using your tax refund to invest.
+If you’re comfortable with your debt level and the current state of your emergency savings fund, consider using your tax refund to invest.
 When you invest your money, you can build your wealth.
-This can help you prepare for major expenses down the road, like retirement, college, children or a home.
+Investing can help you prepare for significant expenses down the road, like retirement, college, children, or a home.

-Not sure where to start?
+Are you ready to start investing but not sure where to start?
 That’s OK.
-A financial advisor* can help you learn about making the right investments for your situation.
+A financial advisor can show you how to make the right investments for your situation.
 These professionals can help you build a portfolio, even if you’re just getting started.